-Every year, nearly a million seals worldwide are subjected to painful and often lingering deaths, largely for the sake of fashion.(1) Despite a worldwide outcry over the cruelty of the slaughter and a ban on seal products in many countries, the massacre continues.
+Every year, about a half million seals worldwide are subjected to painful and often lingering deaths, largely for the sake of fashion.1 Despite a worldwide outcry over the cruelty of the slaughter and a ban on seal products in many countries, the massacre continues.

 Scenes From the Slaughter

 Seals are slaughtered in Canada, Greenland, Namibia, Norway and Russia.
 During Canada’s annual commercial seal slaughter, as many as 400,000 seals can be shot or bludgeoned.2 Canada halted the slaughter of so-called “whitecoats” in 1987, but harp and gray seals lose their white fur at around two weeks of age, so most seals can still be shot or clubbed to death before they reach their first month of life.3